US Tennis Association Reverses Course, Will Now Require Proof Of Vaccination For US Open Fans

 “It’s crazy.
 You can tell the difference in the energy of the players, too,” Mineola resident Jai Menun said.

-Fans were banned from the Open last year due to COVID.MORE NEWS: Jets' Zach Wilson Is The New Face Of The NFL (On Twitter)
+Fans were banned from the Open last year due to COVID.MORE NEWS: Espino's Arm, Bat Lead Nationals Over Skidding Mets